lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 ### 3.3 Input Validation
 A big part of simplifying the back-end was to restrict users in selecting the ingredients.
-In order to do this, we simply made the unit field unselectable until the user clicked something from the drop-down menu, which would trigger the `Please fill in all input fields` alert, hence forcing the user to pick something from the drop-down menu.
+In order to do this, we simply made the unit field unselectable until the user clicked something from the drop-down menu.
+This would trigger the `Please fill in all input fields` alert, hence forcing the user to pick something from the drop-down menu.

 ### 3.4 Empty Rows
-We received feedback in milestone 2 that empty rows in the table would not allow the user to submit the form using the "Analyze Calories" button.
+We received feedback in Milestone Two that empty rows in the table would not allow the user to submit the form using the **Analyze Calories** button.
 We originally forced the user to fill in all input fields within the form in order to submit it using a simple boolean check.
 We added in a simple `if` check to continue processing the rest of the ingredients if an empty row was found.